lkbayne/modeling_fall25/Si_Upwelling_Model_Project/README.md

 3. Initial Conditions (jupyter_notebooks/InitialConditions_Si.ipynb.ipynb) - this notebook creates the _IC.bin files that are in the input directory

-4. External Forcing Conditions (jupyter_notebooks/External_Forcing_Conditions.ipynb) - need to make another external forcing conditions for the model with 1/3 of the wind, so using this notebook you can pull in the exf files created and 1/3 the uwind and vwind files (jupyter_notebooks/External_Forcing_Conditions-NOWIND.ipynb) - these notebooks create an exf folder and files inside within the input directory
+4. External Forcing Conditions (jupyter_notebooks/External_Forcing_Conditions.ipynb) - these notebooks create an exf folder and files inside within the input directory

 5. Boundary Conditions (jupyter_notebooks/Boundary_Conditions_Si.ipynb) - this notebook creates the obcs folder in the input directory